-The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources Kosrae has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.

-For the year ended September 30, 2006, Kosrae's unreserved fund balance deficit of the General Fund was \$4.99 million, or the equivalent of 303.3% of annual General Fund revenues.
-This ratio continues a downward trend of General Fund fund balance over the past few years and an increase in the General Fund fund balance deficit.
+- The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources Kosrae has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2007, Kosrae's unreserved fund balance deficit of the General Fund was \$1.24 million, or the equivalent of 77.4% of annual General Fund revenues.
+Although still considered an unfavorable ratio, the current period ratio is a vast improvement from the ratio of the prior period.